 In 2007, the New Hope–Solebury School District agreed to rent the schoolhouse to the Solebury Township Historical Society for $1 per year.
 The Society renovated the interior, converting the space to the Society headquarters.
 The research materials owned by the Society were made available to the public for research.
 Then in 2012, the School District transferred ownership of the building to the Society, again in the amount of $1.
 The original Eastburn deed has a restriction allowing only educational use for the property, and the Society is dedicated to this purpose.

-Since obtaining the schoolhouse, the Society’s has complete many repairs to the building.
+Since obtaining the schoolhouse, the Society has completed many repairs to the building.
 The roof has been replaced, the outside wood surfaces have been painted, the windows have been refurbished, and the interior has been realigned.
 Our campaign to raise money for all repairs and maintenance is ongoing.
 There is always more work to be done.
 If you would like to see this Solebury treasure maintained for future generations, please consider a monetary donation to the preservation fund.
 Click the button below to facilitate your donation.
 Any amount is appreciated and will be put to use.

 Partially excerpted from writings by Ned Harrington.